killabayte/custom-node-red-docker/README.md

 # Build your own Docker image

-The docker-custom directory contains files you need to build your own images.
+This directory contains files you need to build your own images.

 The follow steps describe in short which steps to take to build your own images.